-My first guest, Ross Cooper, is a K-12 administrator and a nationally recognized leader in project-based learning who coauthored the book Hacking Project Based Learning.
+My first guest, Ross Cooper, isa K-12 administrator and a nationally recognized leader in project-based learning who coauthored the book Hacking Project-Based Learning.
 In our discussion, we focused on getting started with project-based learning and understanding PBL assessments.
 I dove right into some of the questions that I have been asked many times in my own presentations.
 As someone who was new to PBL a few years ago, assessment was an area that I struggled with in my own classroom.

 Cooper says, “First it is important to recognize that there is a difference between grading and assessment.
 Grading says “I want to judge you” and assessments say “I want to help you.”
 Generally, we don't perform well whenever we are being judged.
 A lot of research shows the negative impact that it has on students and even on teachers, in particular when it comes to grading work.
 When we grade creativity, we can squash the creativity of students.
 If we want to assess, that can take a few different forms.
 Teacher-to-student, student self-assessment, student-student assessment.
 An increased emphasis should be placed on the feedback that we get from these experiences, with a decreased emphasis on grading as much as possible.
 The goal is to promote growth rather than judge the work.
 When we give feedback, we want to make sure that it is goal-oriented in relation to the learning targets that students are aiming toward as they work through their PBL units.
 The targets should be student-friendly so that students know where they need to get to and have a plan of action to help them to get there.

-Types and frequency of assessments
+Types and Frequency of Assessments

 When we look at assessing during project-based learning (PBL), how frequently should we assess?
 Are there specific types of assessments that we should use?
 Cooper says we should be assessing students “all day every day.”
 We need to gauge where the students are and help them to be able to gauge their own work.
 Based on what we're observing, we can adjust our instruction or we can help students assess themselves.

 There are different ways we can do this.
-It can be done in simple conversations, observations, conferences between teacher and student, making sure to use the learning targets as the basis for the conversation.
+It can be done in simple conversations, observations, and conferences between teacher and student, making sure to use the learning targets as the basis for the conversation.
 There are other options to use such as an informal or formal quiz during a PBL experience, in particular when there is a shift in the project focus.
 We also use formative assessment, which wouldn't have a grade attached, but simply be a means to see where students are and help you to adjust the structure of the instruction.

 When it comes to creative experiences, Cooper doesn't like using grades but because of the constraints of our educational system, he says that students need to have a grade to show their learning.
 He recommends just being mindful of the different forms that these assessments can take.

 When it comes to learning, there could be a hesitancy to share or explore, and some students need support as to what to create.
 Also important to help students learn about the process rather than the end product of learning.
 In my experience, I had initially struggled with this but found that having conversations with students and having students exchange peer feedback helped us all.
-The end result is working with them on the assessments with us and also from student-to-student.
+The end result is working with them on the assessments with us and also from student to student.
 It leads them into self-awareness which helps to promote the development of essential skills that students need.

 To help students, Cooper recommends “gradual release” if we want students to be able to give themselves an assessment based on learning targets.
 To do this, we model feedback for students and help them understand how to give feedback.
 We have them involved with giving student-to-student feedback, with the ultimate goal of them being able to understand how to assess themselves.